top of page

 Belfast is where the story of the RMS Titanic truly began.

 In the early 1900s, Belfast was one of the great industrial capitals of the world.
 Its shipyards were a symbol of innovation and pride.
 At Harland & Wolff, the city’s master shipbuilders undertook an unprecedented feat for White Star Line: the construction of not one but two sister ships, Olympic and Titanic — the largest and most luxurious vessels the world had ever seen.
-Side by side, their great hulls rose above the slips on Queen’s Island, embodying the ambition and optimism of an era.
-Today, the museum and surrounding docks stand as both tribute and memorial to that remarkable chapter in history.
+Side by side, their great hulls rose above the slips on Queen’s Island, embodying the ambition and optimism of a new century.
+Today, Titanic Belfast and the surrounding docks stand as both tribute and memorial to that remarkable chapter in history.

 A model of the RMS Titanic at the Titanic Hotel in Belfast